“Those who are inspired by a model other than Nature, a mistress above all masters, are laboring in vain.” Leonardo Da Vinci

 BIOSPHERE 1 has been flourishing for millions of years as a perfectly balanced, self-contained and beautifully functional habitat planet.
 BioDomes attempt to integrate the innate intelligence found in Nature’s self-sustained ecosystems.
 BioDomes & Bio Sphere Dome Villages are rising to meet the challenge of creating viable environmental solutions to some of the complexities of living and growing food in the modern world.

 Inspired by Buckminster Fuller, who first coined the word Earthships, Pacific Domes has been pioneering sustainable habitats by sharing the vision of BioSphere Domes with individuals and communities throughout the planet.
 One such project can be found on Navajo land in northern Arizona.
+A Pacific Domes family member monitored the system for 10 years.
 This self-contained Bio Sphere Geodesic Dome ecosystem generates emissions-free electricity, producing food and even recycling grey water – wastewater from household sources (toilets accepted).

 BIOSPHERE 2 rises up from the southwest desert landscape just outside Tucson, Arizona.
 Aptly named Biosphere 2, the gigantic BioDome greenhouse structures are the largest closed self-sustaining eco system ever created.
 The PACIFIC DOMES family worked closely with Biosphere 2 during the early days of attempting to recreate the Earth’s ecosystems.
 Biosphere 2 is now owned and operated by the University of Arizona, as part of an ongoing science research laboratory mimicking Earth’s ecosystems.